wp-plugins/adaptive-images/readme.txt

 = Adaptive Images Solution =

-Adaptive images http://adaptive-images.com/ is a standalone solution for resizing and optimizing images which are delivered to mobile devices so that the total download time is drastically reduced.
-It uses a bit of Javascript on the client, to determine the device size and set a special cookie, and PHP on the server to serve the images.
+Resizes and optimizes images delivered to mobile devices, so that the total download time is drastically reduced.
+It wraps and expands the functionality of Adaptive Images http://adaptive-images.com/ for WordPress!
+With a tiny bit of Javascript on the client, it determines the device size and sets a special cookie, so that it can serve an appropriate image size for each device.

-This plugin wraps this functionality especially for WordPress!
-It was based on a fork of the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions, which was never added to the WordPress plugin repository.
-It has been completely rewritten and made compatible with the current versions of WordPress.
+(Originally it was based on a fork of the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but now it is a complete rewrite!)

+= Has the following fundamental goals =

+ 1. Reduce the total download time in mobile devices.
+ 2. Work unobtrusively.
+Enable it and it works.
+Disable it vanishes.
+ 3. Provide a transparent solution, independant of your code.
+ 4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.

+ = Interesting facts =

 The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` folder.
 The plugin does not work like a CDN.
 It is a self hosted, in-your-website solution.
 And it works!